 Institute of Life, Earth and Environment (ILEE)

-Research at the Institute of Life, Earth and Environment (ILEE) fits in with several Sustainable Development Goals (SDGs) defined by the United Nations.
+Research within the ILEE (Institute of Life, Earth and Environment) fits in with several Sustainable Development Goals (SDGs) defined by the United Nations.
 For example, the impact of multiple stress factors and/or pollutants on both organisms and ecosystems is studied, and solutions are sought to strengthen their resistance and resilience and/or limit harmful products.

 In addition, by prospecting and characterizing geological resources and integrating human use over the centuries, from antiquity to the current Anthropocene, ILEE contributes to better sustainable management of natural resources, integrating architecture and art in particular.
 The transition to more sustainable agriculture is investigated through the concept of ecosystem services, using mapping, modeling and integrated assessment.
 The consequences of climate change on migrations or interactions between the various agents responsible for the transmission of vector-borne and zoonotic diseases are also at the heart of ILEE's research.